Can large language models assist choice modelling? Insights into prompting strategies and current models' capabilities: Results

 To complement the experiment-level analysis, this subsection provides a broader evaluation of each LLM’s overall performance across all configurations.
 Table \ref{tab:llm-metrics} summarizes the performance and characteristics of the utility specifications generated by each LLM across all experiments, offering a broader view of their modelling capabilities.
 Note that open-weight models (Gemma 3 and Llama variants) are excluded from this overall evaluation as they produced few valid specifications across expriments (Gemma 3 only in Exp.
 3 and Llama variants only in Exp.
 5), which renders average-based comparisons unreliable.

-Across all experiments, Claude variants generated on average more specifications compared to GPT, DeepSeek, and Gemini variants, as we already discussed.
-Specifically, Claude 3.7 Sonnet generated on average the highest number of specifications (4.05), though only 76\% of these converged during estimation.
-Other models, such as Claude 4 Opus and DeepSeek also had convergence issues, with rates of 89\% and 79\%, respectively.
-In contrast, all GPT variants and Gemini 2.5 Flash achieved a perfect 100\% convergence rate, demonstrating greater robustness in suggesting estimable specifications.\\
+Across all experiments, Claude variants generated on average more specifications compared to GPT, DeepSeek, and Gemini variants, as discussed previously.
+Specifically, Claude 4 Opus generated on average the highest number of specifications (3.68), though only 86\% of these successfully converged during estimation.
+Claude 4 Sonnet ranked second, generating an average of 3.50 specifications, closely followed by Mistral le Chat with 3.47.
+In addition to Claude 4 Opus, both Mistral le Chat and DeepSeek V3.2 had some convergence challenges, with convergence rates of 88\% and 94\%, respectively.
+In contrast, all GPT variants, Gemini 2.5 Flash, and Claude 4 Sonnet achieved a perfect 100\% convergence rate, demonstrating greater robustness in suggesting estimable specifications.\\

 With respect to model complexity, Claude 4 Sonnet stands out as the LLM model that generated, on average, the most complex specifications.
-This included the highest number of variables (4.67), a relatively high number of parameters (9.33), the highest number of socioeconomic variables (1.22), and the highest number of interactions between socioeconomic variables and attributes (0.72).
-Conversely, GPT-o3, despite being OpenAI's most advanced reasoning model, proposed relatively simpler specifications, with the lowest average number of parameters (7.18) and few socioeconomic variables (0.27).
+This included the highest numbers of variables (4.67), a relatively high number of parameters (9.33), the highest number of socioeconomic variables (1.22), and the second highest number of interactions between socioeconomic variables and attributes (0.72).
+Conversely, GPT-o3, despite being OpenAI's most advanced reasoning model at the time of writing this paper, proposed relatively simpler specifications, with the second lowest average number of parameters (7.18) and few socioeconomic variables (0.27).
 This outcomes is likely influenced by the fact that GPT-o3 had to allocate its reasoning capabilities both to suggesting specifications and estimating them in Experiments 1 and 2, rather than allocating all its resources to generating more complex specifications. \\

 While GPT 4o and Gemini 2.5 suggest specifications with the highest number of parameters (10.75 and 10.71, respectively), GPT 4o struggled with including alternative-specific constants, with only 58\% of its specifications incorporating them.
-DeepSeek encountered a similar issue, with ASCs included in just 68\% of its specifications.
-However, GPT 4o had a strong inclination towards modelling behavioural heterogeneity across alternatives, with 77\% of its parameters specified in alternative-specific form.
-GPTs, Claudes, and Gemini showed a moderate preference for alternative-specific parameters (ranging between 53 and 68\%), while DeepSeek showed an equal distribution (50\% generic and 50\% alternative-specific taste parameters).\\
+GPT o4-minihigh encountered a similar issue, with ASCs included in 93\% of its specifications.
+However, GPT 4o had a strong inclination towards modelling behavioural heterogeneity across alternatives, with 77\% of its parameters specified in alternative-specific form.\\